scentdstore-blip/kittytek/README.md

 This is a lightweight proxy designed by me the only me and it is made for schools made to be add free i will try to atleast.
-But yes you heard me a proxy it will have games kind of i think i dont know yet but i will also add a web browser and so much more and i think even a ai app for you pesky ai cheaters.
+But yes you heard me a proxy it will have games kind of i think i dont know yet but i will also add a web browser and so much more and i think even a ai app for you pesky ai cheaters. oh yeah this is made all the way through with ai and me tweaking a few stuff but yeah this is it for now